bozzbot/html-sketchapp-example/README.md

 which lets them import an almost Sketch file  `.asketch.json`.

 This is a small Node.js utility that can provide such a JSON file but currently needs local installation.
-So at the moment they need to as a developer (you) to run this as most have no Node environment locally.
+So at the moment they need to ask a friendly developer (you) to run this as most have no Node environment locally.

 So here we are.
 Let's go through this.

 ## What to tell a designer